 When does a pre-born baby take on the status of a person?

 In a previous blog posting titled, Personhood – What Is It?, I said that a person has intrinsic value with rights and responsibilities.
 Personhood, is to have the intrinsic value of a human being with all the rights and responsibilities that go along with being human.

-In the blog posting titled, Personhood – Image of God, I showed that this special intrinsic value is given to mankind as part of their creation and “included a body formed from the dust of the earth and a soul, breathed into man by God.”
-The passages presented show that Adam became a living being when the breath of God was “breathed” into him.
-Generally we accept that new born babies are fully human with both body and soul.
+In the blog posting titled, Personhood – Image of God, I showed that this special intrinsic value is given to mankind as part of their creation and “included a body formed from the dust of the earth and a soul, breathed into man by God.” … Read the rest

 Where do we find comfort in life and in death?
 Is not a search for this comfort at least part of what is involved in activities like organ donation, invito fertilization, writing a living will and in considering euthanasia?